 And when you publish on a popular blog, you’ll draw a lot of comments … from readers eager to impress the host, since they want to send guest posts, too!
 This happens a great deal on blogs targeted to bloggers, and also on blogs with “famous” marketers who brand on strong personalities.

 (3) The best blogs expect you to pitch a topic.
 Ideally, they’ve seen your name before you pitch.
 And they expect you to understand the rules of the game, including (but not limited to) awareness of their needs, a topic that fits their blog, and a willingness to be flexible and work with the editors.
 It’s not unlike pitching an article to a magazine.

 (4) Once your article appears, you can maximize the value of your guest post.
 Promote your post through social media and your own list.
 It’s perfect for social media because you’re not selling.

 (5) The best part: it gets easier.
 After you’ve got a few good posts out there, each pitch gets becomes more likely to land.
 You have more credibility.
 You might even get an offer out of the blue to write for a really good blog… and you never know where that will lead you.

 “Where can we learn more?”

-While you’ll find many ways to learn the ins and outs of guest posting, I just created a course based on my own experiences.
-I’ve been very lucky with guest blogging – getting articles accepted, subscribers and even some clients directly from guest blogging.
+While you’ll find many ways to learn the ins and outs of guest posting, I created a very affordable course based on my own experiences.
+I’ve been very lucky with guest blogging – getting articles accepted, subscribers, and even some clients directly from guest blogging.